-• The building was single storey building constructed circa 1983.
+• The building was a single storey constructed circa 1983.

-Figure 1Site Location
+Figure 1 Site Location

 1.2 Survey Strategy

 Asbestos material surveys are undertaken considering a risk management approach, in accordance with best practice.
 The survey was conducted in a manner which conforms with the Work Health and Safety Regulations 2011(QLD) and WHS Code of Practice How to Safely Remove Asbestos 2011.